 Add 1 cinnamon stick and 1 whole star anise to the crockpot.

-Cover and cook on LOW for 8 hours or HIGH for 5 hours, until the beef is tender.
+Cover and cook on LOW for 8 hours or HIGH for 5 hours.

 Transfer the curry to a serving bowl, then sprinkle with ½ cup of chopped peanuts.
 Garnish with sliced fresh red chili and fresh cilantro.